 Invert mold onto a parchment lined baking sheet and lightly shake to remove excess.
-Discard parchment and place mold on baking sheet (white chocolate side up).
+Discard parchment and place mold on baking sheet (chocolate side up).
 Scrape edges of each cavity if needed.

 Freeze 7 minutes.

 Remove mold from freezer.
-With chocolate side down, press gently on the top of each sphere to carefully remove onto your baking sheet.
+White chocolate side down, press gently on the top of each sphere to carefully remove onto your baking sheet.

 Meanwhile warm a plate in the microwave, dishwasher or oven and boil a glass of water to warm a spoon.